 Since Episerver has adopted the rapid-release cycle for their development process, a lot more beta code is now available.
-Out of the box beta functionality will be unavailable to normal users unless you purposely enable it.
-This guide will help you to enable it.
+Out of the box, Episerver beta functionality is disabled by default.
+Unless you specifically enable it, beta features will be unavailable to normal users.
+This guide will help you to enable beta features within your website.

 Adding the ‘EPiBetaUsers’

 The first thing you need to do in order to enable beta features in your Episerver website is to create the ‘EPiBetaUsers’ group.

 In the website, go to the ‘Admin‘ -> ‘Administer Groups‘, in here add ‘EPiBetaUsers‘ as a group.